dnanexus/dnanexus-example-applets/Readme.md

 $ dx login
   Username:  # Platform username
   Password:  # Platform password
-  # If this is your first time logging in, you will be prompted to select a project
+  # If this is your first time logging in from the Command Line Interface, you will be prompted to select a project
   Note: Use dx select --level VIEW or dx select --public to select from projects for which you only have VIEW permissions.